MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_01_basics.rst

  .. code-block:: none

-         intercept  AGE_AT_SCAN  DX_GROUP_Control  DX_GROUP_Patient
+        intercept  AGE_AT_SCAN
-    0            1        24.45                 0                 1
+    0           1    -0.579678
-    1            1        19.09                 0                 1
+    1           1    -0.812116
-    2            1        13.73                 0                 1
+    2           1     0.117636
-    3            1        13.37                 0                 1
+    3           1     0.466293
-    4            1        17.78                 0                 1
+    4           1    -0.114802
-    ..         ...          ...               ...               ...
+    ..        ...          ...
-    111          1        10.08                 1                 0
-    112          1         9.69                 1                 0
-    113          1        11.99                 1                 0
-    114          1        10.53                 1                 0
-    115          1        10.64                 1                 0
+    77          1    -0.231021
+    78          1     0.117636
+    79          1    -0.695897
+    80          1    -0.695897
+    81          1    -0.347240

-    [116 rows x 4 columns]
+    [82 rows x 2 columns]

 ..
-GENERATED FROM PYTHON SOURCE LINES 84-90
+GENERATED FROM PYTHON SOURCE LINES 99-104

-Now, imagine we have some cortical marker (e.g. cortical thickness) for each subject, and we want to evaluate whether this marker changes with age whilst correcting for effects of patient status.
+Now, imagine we have some cortical marker (e.g. cortical thickness) for each subject, and we want to evaluate whether this marker is different across the the lifespan.
 To do this, we can use the model we defined before, and a contrast in observations (here: age).
 Then we simply initialize an SLM model and fit it to the cortical thickness data.

 ..
-GENERATED FROM PYTHON SOURCE LINES 90-100
+GENERATED FROM PYTHON SOURCE LINES 104-118

 .. code-block:: default

     from brainstat.stats.SLM import SLM

-    contrast_age = model.AGE_AT_SCAN
+    contrast_age = demographics.AGE_AT_SCAN
     slm_age = SLM(
-        model, contrast_age, surf="civet41k", mask=mask, correction=["fdr", "rft"]
+        model,
+        contrast_age,
+        surf="fsaverage5",
+        mask=mask,
+        correction=["fdr", "rft"],
+        cluster_threshold=0.01,
     )
     slm_age.fit(thickness)